Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mục sở thị cống ngầm lớn nhất thế giới, siêu bão 3 ngày cũng không thể ngập- Ảnh 4.

-The highlight of the project is the pressure tower, which is known as the "underground palace" 177 m long, 78 m wide, and 25.4 m high.
-To support the pressure tower, people used 59 solid reinforced concrete columns, each of which can withstand 500 tons of weight.
+The highlight of the project is the pressure tower, which is known as the "underground palace" with a length of 177 m, a width of 78 m, and a height of 25.4 m.
+To support the pressure tower, 59 solid reinforced concrete columns are used, each of which can withstand 500 tons of weight.

 Mục sở thị cống ngầm lớn nhất thế giới, siêu bão 3 ngày cũng không thể ngập- Ảnh 5.

 The structure itself is a feat of modern engineering.
-The idea behind the project is actually quite simple: to divert all the storm water from storms, tropical storms, and floods from the surrounding cities and towns, especially Tokyo, into the Edogawa River.
+The idea behind the project is actually quite simple: to divert all the stormwater from storms, typhoons, and floods from the surrounding cities and towns, especially Tokyo, into the Edogawa River.

 Mục sở thị cống ngầm lớn nhất thế giới, siêu bão 3 ngày cũng không thể ngập- Ảnh 6.